klemenkosir/FeedbackButtonExtension/README.md

 Just drop the FeedbackButtonExtension.swift into your project and it's ready to go.

 #Use
-To enable feedback on your UIButton just set the tapticFeedback property to true (also settable in Interface Builder).
+To enable taptic feedback on your UIButton set the tapticFeedback property to true (also settable in Interface Builder).